I Was Arrested in Gainesville, Florida for DUI While Riding My Bicycle – How Can That Be?

 - You were riding with your bike with a BAC of .08% or higher which can be proven by breath or blood testing results, or,

 - You were riding under the influence of alcohol and/or drugs to the extent your normal faculties were impaired which can be proven by police officer’s observations, urine tests, admissions by the defendant, or drugs seized from the vehicle.

-As an experienced DUI Gainesville lawyer, I encourage you to seek legal advice ASAP.
+As an experienced DUI Gainesville attorney, I encourage you to seek legal advice ASAP.
 Give me a call at 800-373-8000 or contact me online.
 I also offer free consultations and a free guide book for those charged with DUI in Gainesville.

 For more information on other Florida bicycle laws, please see: